Monday, 29 May 2023

 💙 Flu-like symptoms, poor immune system and generally feeling unwell.

 🩵 Autonomic problems - this is problems to do with my body’s autonomic functions.
 So things like poor body temperature control, poor circulation, dizziness.
-Orthostatic intolerance is something I really struggle with a lot; I struggle to tolerate being upright for too long and so have to sit down especially with my legs out and also sit/lay reclined to ease my symptoms and prevent me from passing out in the worst case scenario.
+Orthostatic intolerance is something I really struggle with a lot; I struggle to tolerate being upright for too long and so have to sit especially with my legs out and also sit/lay reclined most of the day to ease my symptoms and prevent me from passing out in the worst case scenario.

 Do you have more cognitive or physical energy?